kunwoo-park1209/kunwoo-park1209.github.io/_posts/2023-01-04-database-storage.md

 ### Variable-Length Data

-These represent data types of arbitrary length.
-They are typically stored with a header that keeps track of the size of the string to make it easy to jump to the next value.
-It may also contain a checksum for the data.

-Most DBMSs do not allow a tuple to exceed the size of a single page.
-To store values bigger than a page, the DBMS uses special **"overflow"** pages and makes the tuple contain a reference to that page.
-These overflow pages can point to additional overflow pages until all the data can be stored.
+Variable-length data types represent data of arbitrary length and are stored with a header to keep track of size and potentially a checksum.
+Larger values (bigger than a page) may be separately stored in **overflow** pages with the tuple containing a reference to them.
+These overflow pages can point to additional overflow pages until all the data is stored.
 The criteria that the database systems use to decide to store data in an overflow page varies (e.g., Postgres: >2KB, MySQL: >1/2 size of the page, SQL Server: > size of the page).

 Some systems will let you store these large values in an external file, and then the tuple will contain a pointer to that file (e.g., BLOB type in general, BFILE type in Oracle, FILESTREAM type in Microsoft).
-So, for example, if the database is storing photo information, the DBMS can keep the photos in the external files rather than having them take up large amounts of space in the DBMS.
+For example, if the database is storing photo information, the DBMS can keep the photos in the external files rather than having them take up large amounts of space in the DBMS.
 One downside of this is that the DBMS **cannot** manipulate the contents of this file.
 Thus, there are no durability or transaction protections.

 Examples: VARCHAR, VARBINARY, TEXT, BLOB

 ### Dates and Times

-Representations for date/time vary for different systems.
-Typically, these are 32/64-bit integers of microseconds/milliseconds/seconds since the Unix epoch.
+Date/time data types are typically stored as 32/64-bit integers of microseconds/milliseconds/seconds since the Unix epoch.
+Representations vary among different systems.

 Examples: TIME, DATE, TIMESTAMP

 ## System Catalogs

-For the DBMS to decipher the contents of tuples, it stores meta-data about the databases in its internal catalogs.
-The meta-data will contain information about the database's tables and columns, their types, and the ordering of the values.
-It will also have information about indexes, views, users, permissions, and internal statistics.
+System catalogs are internal databases within a DBMS that store metadata (data about data) about the databases it manages.
+This metadata includes information about tables, columns, data types, indexes, views, users, permissions, and statistics.

-Most DBMSs store their catalog inside of themselves as tables.
+The catalogs are stored as tables within the DBMS.
 When implementing the DBMS, the developers create a wrapper code that can directly read tuples in the system catalog instead of using SQLs.
 In addition, DBMS has specialized code to "bootstrap" these catalog tables.

-We can query the DBMS's internal INFORMATION_SCHEMA catalog to get info about the database.
-INFORMATION_SCHEMA catalog is an ANSI standard set of read-only views that provide information about all the tables, views, columns, and procedures in a database.
-DBMSs also have non-standard shortcuts to retrieve this information.
+Users can access the system catalog by querying the INFORMATION_SCHEMA catalog, which is an ANSI standard set of read-only views that provide information about all the objects within a database.
+Some DBMSs also have non-standard ways of accessing the information stored in the system catalogs.

 Example: *List all the tables in the current database*